What is a Sealant and Why Does My Tooth Need It?

 How long do sealants last?

 Sealants will usually last for several years.
 Sometimes this is dependent on the types of foods you eat.
 If you regularly eat hard or crunchy foods for example, then your sealants may start to chip off much sooner.
-Dr. Fidler will be checking their condition on your yearly exams to make sure they don’t need to be replaced.
+Dr. Fidler and Dr. Wang will be checking their condition on your yearly exams to make sure they don’t need to be replaced.

-Are sealants covered by medical insurance?
+Are sealants covered by dental insurance?

 Most dental insurances are now covering sealants but there are usually conditions on what they will cover.
 For example; they may only cover the back molars and if they do, there might be an age limit.
 You can contact your insurance directly to see if you do have sealant coverage.
 The front desk staff at Fidler on the Tooth will also be able to get this information for you so let us know if you need our help with your insurance!